We care passionately about every customer we help

 If you are interested to find out more information about Employment Law, please check our Events website section and sign up for one of the future webinars we are hosting: Terms and Conditions, TUPE or Flexible Working.

-If the Employment team can be of any assistance in connection with whistleblowing rights, policies or concerns, please do not hesitate to get in touch with us by contacting any of our offices: Banbury, Bicester, Rugby and London.
+If the Employment team can be of any assistance in connection with whistleblowing rights, policies or concerns, please do not hesitate to get in touch with us by contacting any of our offices: Banbury, Bicester, and Rugby.

 Alternatively, you can contact us directly on 01295 270999 or visit our website.